sreen98/Movie-App/README.md

 Simple Movie App
-Used React, Redux toolkit, Redux saga to implement a movie app.
+Used React, Redux Tool Kit, Redux Saga

 I have used json-server to create demo rest json webservice.